angelicabravo1719/soc-threat-intelligence-case-studies/cases/case-01-suspicious-domain-click/evidence/analyst-notes.md

 ### Initial Assessment

 The URL appears to host downloadable content rather than a traditional webpage.
 The use of a direct IP address, non-standard port, downloadable archive content, and multiple malicious detections increases the likelihood that the URL is associated with malware distribution activity.

+## URLScan Findings

+### Scan Result

+URLScan was unable to successfully retrieve content from the target IP address.

+### Observations

+- URLScan reported that the website could not be scanned successfully.
+- No webpage content was rendered.
+- No screenshot preview was generated.
+- The target may be unavailable, temporarily offline, protected, or no longer serving content.

+### Analyst Interpretation

+The inability to retrieve content does not indicate that the URL is benign.
+Combined with the VirusTotal detections and malware-related tags, the unavailable infrastructure may be consistent with short-lived or unstable malicious infrastructure commonly observed during malware distribution campaigns.